mlabecki/portfolio_analytics/README.md

 ### 11. Individual Asset MACD Plot With Signal and Price Overlays
 The moving average convergence divergence (MACD) is one of the most popular technical indicators, defined as the difference between a 12-day EMA and a 26-day EMA.
 As is normally the case with shorter-vs-longer window moving averages, a positive MACD would be a potential signal to buy, while a negative MACD - a possible signal to sell.
 This strategy is refined by the addition of the 9-day EMA signal line, indicating a likely upcoming change in the price trend whenever the signal crosses the MACD.

-The MACD bar chart presented here is overlaid with the original Adjusted Close price as labelled on the secondary (right-hand-side) y-axis.
+The MACD bar chart presented here is overlaid with the original Close price as labelled on the secondary (right-hand-side) y-axis.
 By design, you cannot alter the standard window sizes of the MACD EMAs; however, it is possible to explore the effect of the change in the signal window.
 Note that you can have the full flexibility of devising your own price oscillator similar to MACD along with a custom-designed signal - as mentioned above in example 7.
 > ![](img/11_MACD_Close_Price.png)

 > Plotting package: plotly<BR>